roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/FAQ about applications.md

         **Note:**

         -   `imagePullSecrets` specifies the Secret that is required to pull the image.
-        -   `regsecret` must be the same as the previous configured Secret name.
+        -   `regsecret` must be the same as the previously configured Secret name.
         -   The Docker registry address in `image` must be the same as the one that is specified in `--docker-server`.
         For more information, see [Use a private registry](https://kubernetes.io/docs/concepts/containers/images/#using-a-private-registry).

-    -   Automatically configure the private image without the Secret
+    -   Automatically pull a private image without the Secret

-        **Note:** The Secret for pulling images is required each time you pull a private image.
-To prevent repetitively referencing the Secret, you can add the Secret to the default service account of the namespace that you use.
+        **Note:** To avoid providing the same Secret each time you pull a private image, you can add the Secret to the default service account of the namespace that you use.
 For more information, see [Add ImagePullSecrets to a service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#add-imagepullsecrets-to-a-service-account).

-        1. Run the following command to query the Secret that is required to pull the private image:
+        1. Run the following command to view the Secret that is required to pull the private image:

             ```
             kubectl get secret regsecret